graphql/graphql-spec/spec/Section 5 -- Validation.md

 Named fragment spreads must refer to fragments defined within the document.
-If the target of a spread is not defined, this is an error:
+If the target of a spread is not defined, this is a validation error:

 ```graphql counter-example
 {